This web page was created in a simple HTML format for quick and easy loading on a variety of desktop and mobile platforms.

 • Tape and prewrap will be provided for your wrists.

-• No jewelry of any type for males or females.
+• No jewelry of any type.
 This is a safety issue.

 • No horseplay.
 Be attentive to direction from the coaching staff and your stunt partner.